jmchilton/prodbiocloud/getting_started.rst

 Installing CloudBioLinux
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In order to install CloudBioLinux, you will need to have the following done:
+Prerequistes for installing `CloudBioLinux`_ include the following:

 - Customize a `fabricrc`_ file as described above (referred to as ``/path/to/fabricrc.txt``).
 - Launch a stock Ubuntu instance on your cloud platform with key-pairs and security groups so that the instance (``test1.example.org``) is  accessible via the private key ``/path/to/private_key``.
 - Mount needed file systems (likely at least `/mnt/galaxyData` and `/mnt/galaxyTools`).

-The specifics of this is beyond the scope of this document.
+The specifics of these steps are beyond the scope of this document and will
+vary from setup to setup.

 CloudMan Flavor
 +++++++++++++++